Biology Option

 - 12 ch of Arts courses.

-- 24 ch of other courses (in almost any field including Biology) * (see Note 4).
+- Other courses (in almost any field including Biology)* to a program total of 136 ch (see Note 4).

 Notes: (*)